 If you are a food and beverage industry data provider interested in partnering with BevNET and Nosh, please contact Carolyn Craven at [email protected] to inquire.

-Total beverage-alcohol off-premise dollar sales declined 1.9% year-over-year (YoY), to $1.354 billion, in the week ending April 12, according to market research firm Circana’s latest weekly report.
+Total beverage-alcohol off-premise sales declined both year-over-year (YoY) and week-over-week (WoW) in the first full week of June, according to market research firm Circana.